 The Umiam Lake or Barapani has been gracefully present there in a serene backdrop of green hills of the state.
 There is no passerby who doesn’t stop for at least a minute to capture the beauty of this place!
-This is a manmade lake formed due to the reservoir constructed across the Umiam River and forms the main source of consumable water to Shillong.
+This is a man-made lake formed due to the construction of a reservoir across the Umiam river.
+Today, this reservoir is one of the main sources of potable water to Shillong.
 For people looking for a leisure trip, one can go for boat rides in the clear waters of the lake.
 It is also called as the ‘water of tears’ named after a legend which talks about two sisters who were travelling to heaven.
-One of the sisters slipped from the hills and died, the other sister cried out of grief and her tears are said to have trickled down and formed the lake!
+It is beleived that one of the sisters slipped from the hills and died, the other sister cried out of grief and her tears are said to have trickled down and formed the lake!

-The driver took us to a neglected patch of land under an old withering tree and pointed at a rock and told us- “See, these massive footprints here- It is of the humans who tried to climb heaven.
-Men used to be so large in size in those days.
-One day, God realized that heaven was getting full and so he cut-off the ladder which laid right here where this tree grows now.”
+A few steps away from the concrete structure, our driver took us to a neglected patch of land under an old withering tree.
+He pointed at a rock and told us, “See, these massive footprints here?
+It is of the humans who tried to climb heaven.
+Back in the days, humans used to be massive in size.
+One day, God realized that heaven was getting full and so he cut-off the ladder which laid right here, where this tree is now growing.”
 Although the shape of a feet with heels and toes were demarked clearly in the footprints, it is interesting to know how we grow up with fables without understanding the scientific logic behind.